 Call (800) 863-5312 to Speak with an Uber Accident Lawyer in Colorado Springs

-If you or a loved one has been injured by an Uber, Lyft, or other rideshare service, call Zinda Law Group at (800) 863-5312 for a free consultation with a Colorado Springs car accident lawyer.
+If you or a loved one has been injured by an Uber, Lyft, or other rideshare service, call the Colorado Springs car accident lawyers of Zinda Law Group at (800) 863-5312 for a 100% free case evaluation.

 Who’s to Blame for an Uber Accident?

 Whether you are a passenger in an Uber vehicle, the driver or passenger of another vehicle, or even a pedestrian, if you are injured in an accident, you are likely entitled to compensation.
 Like with any other car accident, you can pursue recovery by filing a personal injury lawsuit or an insurance claim.

 But how do you know who is to blame for the Uber accident?
 Do you file suit against or which insurance company is responsible for compensation?
 This is the added complication of dealing with an Uber accident.

 Uber and other rideshare companies have gone to great lengths to classify their drivers as independent contracts.
 This means that Uber is not always responsible for the driver’s conduct.

 Uber’s responsibility will often depend on the status of the driver at the time of the accident.
 If the driver has the Uber app turned off and is not on duty at the time of the accident, you will have to pursue compensation from the driver or through a claim on their personal insurance policy.
 If this is the case, you would file a claim or lawsuit as you would in any other accident.

 If the Uber app is turned on and the driver is on duty at the time of the accident, they are covered by a second insurance policy provided by Uber.
 However, the limits on this coverage differ depending on whether the driver is available to pick up a passenger or if a passenger is in the Uber vehicle.